kawaiiDango/pano-scrobbler/faq.md

 Some manufacturers impose drastic background restrictions on 3rd party apps.
 Try disabling battery optimisations for this app.
 Sometimes, that step may not be enough.
 Please check [dontkillmyapp.com](https://dontkillmyapp.com) to see if there are any solutions for your device.
+The non-Play version of this app can optionally display a persistent notification at all times, which may help.
 It may be impossible to use this app on a stock ROM from certain manufacturers, due to the said restrictions.

 ### All of my scrobbles from Spotify are duplicated